What is macular degeneration?

-Dry AMD causes the slow deterioration of the macula's light-sensitive cells, generally occurring in one eye at a time.
-The presence of drusen or tiny yellow deposits in the retina is one of the earliest signs of AMD.
+Dry AMD causes the slow deterioration of the macula's light-sensitive cells.
+The presence of drusen or tiny yellow deposits in the retina is one of the earliest signs of AMD, and these can be detected with a dilated eye exam.
 Drusen can block necessary nutrition that is needed in the eye.
 Over time, the retinal tissue can waste away around these areas and spotty vision occurs.
 Sometimes several of these areas merge, giving the macula a moth-eaten appearance that leads to a progressive loss of vision.
 Although the presence of drusen alone is not indicative of the disease, it may indicate the eye is at risk for developing more severe AMD.

 What is "wet" AMD?